argrecsys/arg-miner/README.md

-# Argument-based Recommender Systems
+# Extraction and use of arguments in Recommender Systems
-This repository contains a simple but efficient implementation of an argument-based recommender system, which is fed from the result of an argument miner from textual content.
+This repository contains a simple but efficient implementation of an argument-based recommender system, which is fed from the result of an automatic argument miner from textual content.

-## Solution
+## Solutions
 - Argument Miner
 - Argument-based Recommender System